JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 Please send me your suggestions, feedback and bug reports to support@digitalruby.com.

 Weather Maker is many assets in one.
-Rain/snow/sleet/hail, sky, night starts, sun/moon, volumetric clouds, volumetric light, audio manager / ambient audio, weather zones, fog, day/night cycle, thunder and lightning and much more.
+Rain/snow/sleet/hail, sky, night stars, sun/moon, volumetric clouds, volumetric light, audio manager / ambient audio, weather zones, fog, day/night cycle, thunder and lightning and much more.
 With dynamic profiles for everything, you can customize the look and feel of every scene.

 Requirements
 --------------------------------------------------
 - Weather Maker requires Unity 2017.4 or newer.
 - Weather Maker requires texture array support.
 - Weather Maker is NOT supported on gles 2.0, WebGL and DirectX 9.0 or older.
 WebGL support is broken due to Unity bug, I am working with them to help them fix it.
+- On iOS/MAC, use OpenGL rendering.
+Metal also has broken features such as 3D texture lookups.

 Setup Instructions
 --------------------------------------------------